JmL130169/JisstPCA/functions/README.md

 "init": Return the spectral initialization based on $\mathcal{X}, \mathcal{Y}$.

-And other functions used in the main functions are:
+## Other functions used in the main functions are:

 "tr_prod": Trace product between a semi-symmetric tensor and a low-rank matrix.